Dead Silence: Plot

 Mary kills Henry, and Lipton discovers that all of her dolls have been dug up.
-At Mary's old theater, Jamie and Lipton discover 100 of the dolls in their display case, along with Michael's body, which had been turned into a marionette.
+At Mary's old theater, Jamie and Lipton discover 100 of the dolls in their display case but the glass container containing Billy is empty (As it was delivered to Jamie Ashen) which reveals that it wasn’t Jamie that put Billy in his home, Along with Michael's body, which had been turned into a marionette.
 Mary's ghost reveals that she killed Lisa because she was pregnant with his child, thereby killing any potential newborn of the Ashen family.
 Jamie and Lipton start a fire to destroy the dolls, but Lipton trips and screams, sealing his fate.
 Back at his father's residence, Jamie is confronted by Mary, but repels her by throwing Billy into the fireplace.
 He learns, much to his horror, that his father is already dead; the current "Edward" he has been interacting with all this time is a doll converted from his corpse; his voice was provided by Ella, the "perfect doll" that Mary created before her death.
 Jamie screams as Ella becomes possessed by Mary; he suffers the same fate as everyone else.

-Mary flips through a photo album of her victims: Jamie, Lisa, Lipton, Henry, Edward and Ella.
+Mary flips through a photo album of her victims: Jamie, Lisa, Lipton, Henry and Edward, and finally Ella.
 She closes the book, having completed her revenge.